17 Hot and Sexy Stories

 Kill Me or Kiss Me: With her life in danger, an exotic dancer has to trust a sexy cattle rustler to keep her alive.

-The town sheriff and the beautiful bank president he’s been lusting after are cornered by a killer.
+No Way Out: The town sheriff and the beautiful bank president he’s been wanting for years are cornered by a killer.